spacelift-io/user-documentation/docs/vendors/ansible/reference.md

 ### Debugging Ansible runs

-When running into issues with Ansible playbooks a good way to debug the runs is to increase the Ansible verbosity level using the [`ANSIBLE_VERBOSITY`](https://docs.ansible.com/ansible/latest/reference_appendices/config.html#default-verbosity) environment variable.
+When running into issues with Ansible playbooks a good way to debug the runs is to increase the Ansible verbosity level using the [`ANSIBLE_VERBOSITY`](https://docs.ansible.com/ansible/latest/reference_appendices/config.html#default-verbosity){: rel="nofollow"} environment variable.

 ### Controlling SSH ControlPath parameter